marmelab/FakeRest/README.md

     return response; // always return the modified input });

+// validate the requests using a collection interceptor
+// do not return when everything is working
+// the parameters are
+//      request
+//      return code
+//      headers
+//      object to return
+restServer.addCollectionInterceptor(
+	'customers',{
+		post: function(request,id){
+			if(parseInt(id)>9999){
+				return restServer.interceptorResponse(request,500,null, {message:'Maximum id is 9999'});
+			}
+		}
+	}
+);

 // you can create more than one fake server to listen to several domains var restServer2 = new FakeRest.Server('http://my.other.domain');
 // Set data collection by collection - allows to customize the identifier name